tallesl/learningdeeplearning.com/content/_index.md

 # Learning Deep Learning

 Below are my early notes on learning deep learning and everything LLM-related.
-This is my personal notebook, which I’ve made public as a small contribution to the internet.
+This is my personal notebook, which I'm making publicly available as a small contribution to the internet.